-Make a note, if you're staying on the train this time, to come back for a visit.
-Banff, with a winter population of 2,525, is a town of 8,000 in the summer.
-Headquarters of the national park are located here, a detachment of the Royal Canadian Mounted Police, hospital, movie theatre, hotels, boarding houses and tourist bungalows cater to thousands of visitors every year.
+Headquarters of Banff National Park are located here, a detachment of the Royal Canadian Mounted Police, hospital, movie theatre, hotels, boarding houses and tourist bungalows cater to thousands of visitors every year.
 Beyond the town, where the Spray and Bow Rivers meet between the 1st tee and fairway of the championship golf course, the valleys enclosed by Sulphur, Rundle and Tunnel Mountains are dominated by Banff Springs Hotel - built of stone quarried locally - massive and hospitable as a Scottish castle.

 This Canadian Pacific resort, one of the holiday wonders of the world, fits the keynote of gracious living into the outdoor symphony of cascades, rapids, mountain trails and scenic grandeur played by the Canadian Rockies.
-Natural sulphur springs provide medicinal bathing; buses and cars, mountain ponies and bicycles are available for sightseeing, scenic chair-lifts on nearby peaks open incredible vistas.
-The Alpine Club of Canada maintains a headquarters on the slope of Sulphur Mountain and The Trail Riders and Trail Hikers of the Canadian Rockies, both with international membership rosters, at Banff Springs Hotel.
+Natural sulphur springs provide medicinal bathing; buses and cars, mountain ponies and bicycles are available for sightseeing, scenic chair and sedan lifts on nearby peaks open incredible vistas.
+The Alpine Club of Canada maintains a headquarters on the slope of Sulphur Mountain.
 In the town, Banff School of Fine Arts, an extension of the University of Alberta, opens from mid-June to mid-August each year a summer school of art, drama, handicrafts and music, culminating in an annual festival.

 Left, mileage 82, the turrets of Banff Springs Hotel are visible a mile away over the points of deep green lodge-pole pines, to the north the Vermilion Lakes are favourite feeding grounds for moose.
-Between Banff and Lake Louise the narrow meadows flanking the Bow River are a favourite feeding area for deer and elk, occasionally a bear - sometimes with her cubs - may be seen
+Between Banff and Lake Louise the narrow meadow flanking the Bow River are a favourite feeding area for deer and elk, occasionally a bear - sometimes with her cubs - may be seen